juliebisharyan/data-journalism/README.md

 2. What are the differences in teacher salaries in San Mateo County school districts?

 The chart shows this best, but San Mateo Union High and Sequoia Union High pay significally higher than the other school districts in San Mateo County.
 Based on my reporting, this is due to these districts having higher property taxes.
-SSFUSD is in the middle range while Jefferson Union High and Cabrillo Unified have the lowest salaries in the county.
+South San Francisco Unified School District is in the middle range while Jefferson Union High and Cabrillo Unified have the lowest salaries in the county.

-3. How do students at SSFUSD perform academically compared to students at Sequoia Union High School District, a wealthier school district?
+3. How do students at South San Francisco Unified School District perform academically compared to students at Sequoia Union High School District, a wealthier school district?

 Students at Sequoia Union High District overall perform better than students at SSFUSD.
 This might be due to the fact that those schools are better funded and have more resources.